noahbclarkson/Auto-Tune/README.md

 enchantment-limiter: 45.00

 ##  The percentage value to decrease items sold with a loss in durability
-##  Info: This is applied ON TOP of the durability algorithm to limit the exploitability of selling tools
+##  Info: This is applied ON TOP of the durability algorithm to limit the exploit-ability of selling tools
 durability-limiter: 7.50

 ##  -- Other Settings --